DylanTackoor/CS50x-Miami/README.md

 #### Grading
 Problem sets are graded on three axes.
 They, along with some pertinent questions to consider, appear below:

 - Correctness: “To what extent is your code consistent with our specifications and free of bugs?”
+- Style: “To what extent is your code readable (i.e., commented and intended with variables aptly named?”
+	- Can I easily tell (via braces/indentation) the boundaries of each block of code?
+	- Is it clear what this variable does, based on its name? (:joy::poop::triumph:)
+	- If I didn’t understand C code, would I be able to tell what is happening based on comments alone?
+	- Are there so few or so many comments that I am distracted by their presence or absence?
 - Design: “To what extent is your code written well (i.e., clearly, efficiently, elegantly, and/or logically)?”
 	- Can I eliminate:
 		- Repetition